Apply For Funds

 - Signature and date of application

 - Only one application should be filed by each survivor.
-Survivors are welcome to apply up to two times per year.
+Survivors are welcome to apply up to two times.

 - Prompt medical treatment is not part of the criteria required for application approval or disbursement eligibility.
 It is recognized that some survivors were unable to secure medical appointments shortly after the trauma of October 1st, were unable to afford medical treatments, or were not immediately aware of the distress they are suffering.
 In addition, there is no deadline by which to submit an application; applications will be accepted and reviewed on a rolling basis.